236.10 Right Of Way Condemnation

 Homestead Taking, any taking of a dwelling owned by the property owner and functioning as the owner’s primary place of residence or any taking of the owner’s property within three hundred feet of the owner’s primary place of residence that prevents the owner from utilizing the property in substantially the same manner as it is currently being utilized.

-With regard to property interests acquired by condemnation or negotiations, the landowner may propose an alternative location for the property to be condemned to the condemning authority.
-The alternative location proposal is to be made in writing to the condemning authority, and is to be received by the condemning authority within thirty days of the landowner’s receipt of a Written Notice of the Intended Acquisition sent under Section 523.250.
+The alternative location proposal is to be made in writing to the condemning authority, and is to be received by the condemning authority within thirty days of the landowner’s receipt of a Written Notice of Alternative Location and Design Letter (Form 220.127.116.11B) sent under Section 523.250.
 Further, the alternative location proposal is to be on the same parcel of the landowner’s property that the condemning authority seeks to condemn, and be in such detail that the alternative location is clearly defined for the condemning authority.
 This section does not apply to acquisitions of an entire parcel of land.

 - that the alternative location has been considered, AND